simuuz/convert64/README.md

 ### But how does it work?
 N64 files are little-endian, Z64 files are big-endian and V64 files are byte-swapped.
 What does this mean?
-Let's take for example the number 0x12345678 is hexadecimal:
+Let's take for example the number 0x12345678 in hexadecimal:

 | Endianness    | Byte 1 | Byte 2 | Byte 3 | Byte 4 | Explanation |
 | ------------- | ------ | ------ | ------ | ------ | ----------- |